 ScholarWorks @ CWU is the institutional repository of Central Washington University.
 The collection is curated and administered by the James E. Brooks Library.
 ScholarWorks @ CWU showcases the scholarly and creative output of the University community, including student projects and theses.
 Per guidelines established by the School of Graduate Studies and Research, all graduate students are required to submit their thesis to ScholarWorks @ CWU prior to graduation.

-For instructions on submitting to ScholarWorks, please see the following guide.
-If you have any questions, you can contact the School of Graduate Studies and Research or the Scholarly Communications Librarian at scholarworks@cwu.edu or 509-963-1718.
+Use the document that best applies to you for instructions on submitting your work to ScholarWorks.
+If you have any questions, you can contact the School of Graduate Studies and Research or email scholarworks@cwu.edu.

 There are numerous advantages to publicly sharing your thesis via ScholarWorks @ CWU.
 More people can find and read your work, meaning that you will reach a larger audience and may garner more citations to your work.
 In addition, you will increase the visibility of Central Washington University and benefit academia at large with your research.

-Despite these advantages, in some cases, you may wish to embargo, or temporarily restrict access to your thesis.
+Despite these advantages, in some cases, you may wish to embargo, or temporarily restrict access to your thesis or project.
 Three primary reasons for embargoing include:

 Please consult your committee chair and committee members when making the decision to embargo.
-The School of Graduate Studies and Research and the Scholarly Communications Librarian can also offer advice about embargoing your thesis.
+The School of Graduate Studies and Research and the CWU Librarians can also offer advice about embargoing your thesis.

 In order to embargo your thesis, you must fill out the form below.

-Embargo Request forms and Embargo Extension forms must be returned to the Scholarly Communications Librarian via email at scholarworks@cwu.edu.
+Embargo Request forms and Embargo Extension forms must be emailed to scholarworks@cwu.edu.

 Students may choose to request a one-, two-, or five-year embargo to protect their ability to publish or patent their work in the near future.
 An embargo provides a temporary, delayed public release of the work via ScholarWorks @ CWU.
 Embargo requests must be received at least one month prior to the posting of the thesis to ensure sufficient processing time.